Quick Facts

 • Our Global Health Fellows program includes 65-80 undergraduate, graduate, and medical students each year.

-• The Dickey Center and Dean of Faculty's Rosenwald Postdoctoral Fellows in U.S. Foreign Policy and International Security program welcomes 6-10 scholars a year to Dartmouth.
+• The Rosenwald Postdoctoral Fellows in U.S. Foreign Policy and International Security program welcomes 6-8 scholars a year to Dartmouth.

-• In a typical year, the Dickey Center hosts 20 to 30 Public Events for the Dartmouth community in the greater Upper Valley and beyond.
+• In a typical year, the Dickey Center hosts 20 to 30 Public Events.

-The Dickey Center oversees a minor in International Studies, a certificate in Global Health and courses focused on environmental change and security.
+• The Dickey Center oversees an International Studies Minor and courses focused on global health, environmental change and security.

 Lectures, Conferences and Events